Freephone: 0800 027 2057

 “Paul has always given a massive contribution to volunteering and support for the kids.

 “He is one of many who represent the organisation in a positive light with our partners and this project is a great opportunity for him to share his skills and knowledge with the next generation of tradespeople.”

-As part of our commitment to providing more than just bricks and mortar, we are introducing a new programme to help customers get back into work.
+As part of our commitment to providing more than just bricks and mortar, we have introduced a project to help customers get into work.

-Our new Accelerate service will provide 30 weeks of intensive employability support for anyone looking for employment, enhance their careers or move towards the job market. .
+With funding support from our partners at Buildbase and Efficiency East Midlands (EEM), our Accelerate project will provide 30 weeks of intensive employability support for anyone looking for employment, enhance their careers or move towards the job market.

 This includes anyone who has any potential barriers to working, such as health issues or convictions.

-The programme will also provide a further six weeks of in-work support, once a person has found work, to ensure both the employer and new recruit are comfortable in a bid to make sure the job remains sustainable..
+The project will also provide a further six weeks of in-work support, once a person has found work, to ensure both the employer and new recruit are comfortable in a bid to make sure the job remains sustainable.

-Jessica will be delivering this programme to help our customers get back into work.
+Jessica will be delivering this programme to help our customers get into work.